Svenum/attic-builder/README.md

     ports:
       - 5432:5432
   fetcher:
-    build: .
+    image: holynix/attic-builder:latest
     volumes:
       - ./nixconfig:/nixconfig #You can provide your own nixconfig either as a volume, or you can skip this and set the GIT_INIT var to true so that the fetcher will clone the nixconfig repo
     environment:
       GIT_INIT: "true" #Set to true if you want the fetcher to clone the nixconfig repo
       GITHUB_REPO: "" #The git repo to clone (NOT the link just the name of the repo)
       GITHUB_BRANCH: "" #The branch to clone
-      GITHUB_USER: "" #The username of your GIT_TOKEN
+      GITHUB_USER: "" #The username of your GITHUB_TOKEN
-      GITHUB_TOKEN: "" #The token of your GIT_USER
+      GITHUB_TOKEN: "" #The token of your GITHUB_USER
       FLAKE_PATH: "" #The path to your git repo (defaults to /builder in the container and ./ in the github action)
       BUILD_ON_STARTUP: "true" #If set to true, the script will build all systems on startup of the container
       FREQUENCY: "60000" #The frequency in milliseconds to check for new commits in milliseconds (defaults to 60 Seconds)